Musser Public Library to hold drive-in puppet show next weekend

 “It’ll be very visible from the cars,” Collins said.

-This new drive-in style of presentation came from wanting to assure proper social distancing.
+This new drive-in style of presentation came from wanting to ensure proper social distancing.
 The puppet show will be held in the Musser Public Library parking lot.
-Due to the size of the lot, Musser will only be accepting 20 vehicles.
+Because of the size of the lot, Musser will only be accepting 20 vehicles.

 Those interested in seeing the show will need to call the library at 563-263-3065 or email bcollins@muscatineiowa.gov to register for the event and reserve their spot.
 Registration is free.